 Fixed Assets - Property and equipment are stated at cost.
 Depreciation on property and equipment is provided using the straight-line method over the estimated useful lives of the assets (3 to 10 years).
 Because of the significant value of leasehold improvements purchased, leasehold improvements are depreciated over 64 months (their estimated useful life), which represents the full term of the lease.
 Our only long-lived assets are property and equipment.
 The Company periodically evaluates long-lived assets for potential impairment.
-Whenever events or circumstances change, an assessment is made as to whether there has been impairment to the value of long-lived assets by determining whether projected undiscounted cash flows generated by the applicable asset for store of the asset store of the asset impairment charges recorded during the three months ended March 31, 2022.
+Whenever events or circumstances change, an assessment is made as to whether there has been impairment to the value of long-lived assets by determining whether projected undiscounted cash flows generated by the applicable asset exceed its net book value as of the assessment date.
+There were no long-lived fixed asset impairment charges recorded during the six months ended June 30, 2022.